chanzuckerberg/DRSM-corpus/README.md

 ## Getting Started

 We provide access to a single corpus of primary research articles consisting of PubMed identifiers (`pmid`) with (A) one-or-more codes that are intended to designate the high-level type of research being performed in the paper, and (B) MONDO URIs that designate a specific disease (see https://github.com/monarch-initiative/mondo) with the accompanying disease name.
 The codes are intended to reflect the primary foci of the paper in terms of the primary research being performed.

+## Security

+Please note: If you believe you have found a security involving this project, please responsibly disclose by contacting us at security@chanzuckerberg.com.